leroidubuffet/leroidubuffet/README.md

 ## About Me

-- 🔭 I’m currently creating a course about Generative Artificial Intelligence for Developers
+- 🔭 I’m currently updating a course about Generative Artificial Intelligence for Developers
-- 🌱 I’m currently learning networking
+- 🌱 I’m currently learning Big Data
-- ⚡ I am a student at 42 Fundación Telefónica Madrid

 ## Languages and Tools